mvallim/kubernetes-under-the-hood/documentation/kube-masters.md

 ```
 kubeadm join 192.168.4.20:6443 --token y5uii4.5myd468ieaavd0g6 --discovery-token-ca-cert-hash sha256:d4990d904f85ad8fb2d2bbb2e56b35a8cd0714092b40e3778209a0f1d4fa38b9
 ```
-> The last command print the command to you join nodes on cluster, you will use this command to join master and wokers on cluster
+> The last command print the command to you join nodes on cluster, you will use this command to join master on cluster

 #### Join second Kube Master
 ```